krisztianturi/java-2d-game/README.md

 - Lombok for boilerplate reduction
 - Log4j2 for logging
 - Maven for project management and build
+- TestNG for grouped testing
+- Mockito for network-related testing

 ## Running the Game
 - Java 22 is required to run the JAR files.